Think BIOS Config Tool V2#

 To use Graph/Intune features interactively, install Microsoft Graph modules (the GUI can prompt and install automatically):

-When creating a Win32 Package, the IntuneWinAppUtil.exe tool will be downloaded to the C:\ProgramData\Lenovo\ThinkBiosConfig\Download
+When creating a Win32 Package, the IntuneWinAppUtil.exe tool will be downloaded to the C:\ProgramData\Lenovo\ThinkBiosConfig\Download folder.

 Quick start — launch the GUI#